-- A Justice is considered to have dissented when he or she voted to dispose of the case in any manner different from the final orders issued by the Court; and - Opinions that concur in the orders of the Court, even if not belonging to any actual majority, are not dissenting.
+A Justice is considered to have dissented when he or she voted to dispose of the case in any manner different from the final orders issued by the Court; and

+Opinions that concur in the orders of the Court, even if not belonging to any actual majority, are not dissenting.

 Using the orders of the Court as the yardstick for measuring concurrence and disagreement may, in some cases, actually result in a numerical majority of the Justices being regarded as in dissent.
 This has been canvassed using several case examples that demonstrate the operation of 'shifting majorities' upon 'institutional coherence'.
-Ultimately, it was accepted that cases where a majority of judges dissent from the orders made by the Court are likely to be a rare but not an unimaginable prospect.
+Ultimately, it was accepted that cases where a majority of judges dissent from the orders made by the Court are likely to be a rare but not unimaginable prospect.

-Momercilovic v R is the most recent manifestation of this difficult scenario.
-We have tallied the decision on the interaction of federal and State criminal law and the Charter of Human Rights and Responsibilities Act 2006 (Vic) as decided 2:5.
-This reflects the fact that only the orders favoured by the joint judgment of Crennan and Kiefel JJ entirely accord with those made by the Court as a whole.
-Of the seven members of the Court, Justice Heydon is most obviously in dissent for he alone amongst his colleagues would not have allowed the appeal.
-Although Justice Hayne did allow Momcilovic's appeal, he is also clearly in dissent since his own reasons are distinctive in finding that the State offence with which the appellant was charged was invalid for inconsistency with the Commonwealth Criminal Code.
-This led him to order both a declaration be made to this effect and that there should not be a new trial of the matter - with which no other member of the Court agreed and so this is not reflected in the Court's final orders.
-Additionally, Justice Hayne concurs with much of Justice Gummow's opinion, but the latter is also to be regarded as in dissent for although the orders he makes with respect to the appellant do concur with those of the Court, his Honour further orders that there should be a declaration that ss 33, 36 and 37 of the Victorian Charter of Human Rights and Responsibilities are invalid.
+Momcilovic is the most recent manifestation of this difficult scenario.
+We have tallied the decision on the interaction of Federal and State criminal law and the Charter as decided 2:5.
+This reflects the fact that only the orders favoured by the joint judgment of Crennan and Kiefel JJ entirely accorded with those made by the Court as a whole.
+Of the seven members of the Court, Heydon J was most obviously in dissent for he alone amongst his colleagues would not have allowed the appeal.
+Although Hayne J allowed Momcilovic's appeal, he was also clearly in dissent since his own reasons were distinctive in finding that the State offence, with which the appellant was charged, was invalid for inconsistency with the Commonwealth Criminal Code.
+This led him to order both a declaration be made to this effect and that there should not be a new trial of the matter - with which no other member of the Court agreed and so this was not reflected in the Court's final orders.
+Additionally, Hayne J concurred with much of Justice Gummow's opinion, but the latter was also to be regarded as in dissent for although the orders he made with respect to the appellant concurred with those of the Court, his Honour further ordered that there should be a declaration that sections 33, 36 and 37 of the Charter were invalid.

-The other four Justices, Chief Justice French, Justices Crennan, Kiefel and Bell, do not find these provisions of the Charter to be invalid and so make no order to that end.
-But Justices Crennan and Kiefel, having expressed doubt that the Victorian Court of Appeal should have exercised its power under s 36 of the Charter to issue a declaration that the State offence was incompatible with a protected freedom, do order that the declaration, along with the lower court's other orders, should be set aside.
-In contrast, the Chief Justice, in whose orders Bell J concurs, deliberately preserves the Court of Appeal's declaration of incompatibility while setting aside the rest of its orders.
-On this point, French CJ and Bell J are also driven into dissent since the High Court's order is to set aside the declaration.
-This is due to a curious
+The other four Justices, French CJ, and Crennan, Kiefel and Bell JJ, did not find these provisions of the Charter to be invalid and so make no order to that end.
+But Crennan and Kiefel JJ, having expressed doubt that the Victorian Court of Appeal should have exercised its power under section 36 of the Charter to issue a declaration that the State offence was incompatible with a protected freedom, do order that the declaration, along with the lower court's other orders, should be set aside.
+In contrast, the Chief Justice, with whose orders Bell J concurs, deliberately preserved the Court of Appeal's declaration of incompatibility while setting aside the rest of its orders.
+On this point, French CJ and Bell J were also driven into dissent since the High Court's order was to set